awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 ### If your account's ability to send email is paused<a name="reputationdashboard-bounce-suspended"></a>

 You can request that we reconsider this decision\.
-For more information, see [Amazon SES Sending Review Process FAQs](faqs-enforcement.md)\.
+For more information, see [Amazon SES Sending review process FAQs](faqs-enforcement.md)\.

 When you implement changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
 Reply to the case we opened on your behalf\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue doesn't occur again\.
 After we receive your request, we review the information that you provided and change the status of your account if necessary\.